 The CEC has previously called for market-based rate designs in its comments to the Commission on interruptible rate programs, and one of the necessary prerequisites of interval metering has now been resolved through legislative action.

-The Commission has not proposed to implement real time pricing for any customer class.
+In the strawperson rates attached to the March 26, 2001 ACR, the Commission has not proposed to implement real time pricing for any customer class.
 This will perpetuate inefficient market behavior and increase the chance that involuntary rotating blackouts will be required to balance loads and resources.
-The interruptible and load curtailment programs that the Commission and CAISO have put in place are a step in the right direction, but taking the next step of real time pricing is essential to provide further benefits to all end-users within the ISO control area.X1
+The interruptible and load curtailment programs that the Commission and CAISO have put in place are a step in the right direction, but taking the next step of real time pricing is essential to provide further benefits to all end-users within the ISO control area.
+Traditionally there has been a “chicken and egg” problem with absence of RTP metering used as an excuse not to develop RTP rates, and conversely the absence of real time rates as the excuse not to install RTP metering and equipment; the funding achieved through ABX1 29 breaks that conundrum.
+We propose to initiate RTP rates with a modest supplement to other rate changes implementing D.01-03-082.

 B. CEC Recommendation for Near Term Rates

-The CEC has two recommendations for near term rates.
+The CEC has two recommendations for near term rate design decisions.

 B.1 Endorsement of RTP as Policy to Be Implemented in Phases

 The CEC recognizes that RTP cannot be implemented on June 1, 2001, and we do not propose that rate changes be deferred until RTP can be implemented.
-We believe that the Commission should proceed with its schedule and adopt whatever rate designs best suited to effective communication of market price signals while assuring fair treatment of each customer based on their pattern of electricity usage.
-We recommend that the Commission endorse RTP as a long term goal for all customer classes and specifically establish a followup phase in this proceeding to implement RTP on a voluntary basis for larger customers later in summer 2001.
-More extensive implementation of RTP will require further decisions as well as implementation efforts on metering system deployment.
+We believe that the Commission should proceed with its schedule and adopt the rate designs best suited to effectively communicate market price signals while assuring fair treatment of each end-user’s pattern of electricity usage.
+We recommend that the Commission endorse RTP as a long term goal for all customer classes and specifically establish a followup phase in this proceeding to implement RTP on a voluntary basis for larger customers as soon as possible in summer 2001.
+More extensive implementation of RTP will require further decisions as well as implementation efforts directly tied to metering system responsibility and deployment.

 B.2 Implementation of a Voluntary RTP Pricing Option Beginning Summer 2001

-The CEC recommends the following real time pricing option be made available to each end-user in medium sized and larger commercial and industrial tariffs as soon as the pre-requisites described in Section III.E of this testimony are met:
+The CEC recommends the following real time pricing option be made available to each end-user with appropriate RTP metering equipment and usage history as soon as the pre-requisites described in Section III.E of this testimony are met.
+An RTP option for each end-user includes:

-1. Each end-user can voluntarily elect to enter into a supplemental energy procurement arrangement which may increase or decrease the total energy procurement charges depending upon the usage behavior of the end-user relative to historic patterns for that specific customer;
+1. Each end-user can voluntarily elect to enter into a supplemental energy procurement arrangement which may increase or decrease the total energy procurement charges depending upon the usage behavior of the end-user relative to historic patterns for that specific customer.

-2. The supplemental energy procurement charge/credit is additive with the base energy procurement charge contained in the rates that emerge from the current phase of this proceeding:
+2. The supplemental energy procurement charge/credit is additive with the base energy procurement charge contained in the rates that are adopted in the current phase of this proceeding:

 a.
-The supplemental charge/credit is computed as the product of deviation in measured hourly load from historic load for each hour times a real time energy price;
+The supplemental charge/credit is computed as the product of deviation in measured hourly load from historic load for each hour times a real time energy price less the base tariff rate for the energy component applicable to that hour;

-(1) Measured hourly loads require an interval meter compliant with Commission direct access meter requirementsCommission;
+(1) Measured hourly loads require an interval meter compliant with Commission direct access meter requirements and are processed using Commission direct access MDMA practices;

 (2) Measured hourly loads are the integrated energy consumption for each calendar hour beginning with the first second of the hour and ending with the last second of the hour;